darthyd/graphql-api-simple-user-management/README.md

-# A simple API for management of Users
+# A simple GraphQL API using TypeGraphQL for management of Users

 ## Technologies: